llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 stone mute and declare right of first survival

 Tell me the tugboat's cockcrow wakes us
-to a car crash trashcan cantata outside
+to crashed cars, a trashcan cantata outside

-and our gerrymandered exclusion zones
+and our ~~gerrymandered exclusion zones
-now dissolve; ~~work back to affection~~
+dissolve; work back to affection~~
 4

 5
 Ask me if sadness begins or ends here;
-the brinicles melted
+the brinicles run in reverse; ask me

-2
+did this take too long to admit:
 3

 4